Maldon–Dombarton railway line: Legacy

-Duplication of the existing Moss Vale - Unanderra line from Dombarton to Coniston Junction as well as a bridge built to take the line over the old Princes Highway at Unanderra eliminating a level crossing had been brought into use.
-Electrification masts had also been erected and those between Unanderra and Coniston Junction were used when the Ilawarra line was electrified to Dapto in January 1993.
+Duplication of the existing Unanderra-Moss Vale railway line from Dombarton to Coniston Junction as well as a bridge built to take the line over the old Princes Highway at Unanderra eliminating a level crossing had been brought into use.
+Electrification masts had also been erected and those between Unanderra and Coniston Junction were used when the Illawarra line was electrified to Dapto in January 1993.